ErpNetDocs/webclient/introduction/my-apps/activity-participants.md

 The participant will now be able to see and access it from within their own **My Calendar** application.

-#### Note!
+> [!Note]

-If you’re both an owner and a participant of the same activity, you **won’t** get a duplicate of it in your Calendar.
+> If you’re both an owner and a participant of the same activity, you **won’t** get a duplicate of it in your Calendar.

-The same is true if you're accidentally added more than once in the activity.
+> The same is true if you're accidentally added more than once in the activity.